Linear Regression under Missing or Corrupted Coordinates: Introduction

 A few comments are in order regarding the theorem statement.
-First, parts \ref{it:thm-big-eta} and \ref{it:thm-interm-eta} hold under arbitrary additive noise, not necessarily Gaussian.
-This is because the conclusion as stated in the theorem holds in the noiseless case ($\sigma=0$), thus by a straightforward reduction this implies hardness under any noise distribution: given an estimator for the noisy model, one could add the same noise to noiseless data and then apply the estimator.
-Second, regarding the distribution of covariates, \Cref{thm:combined} shows that the problem is hard even for the most restricted and basic setting of Gaussian covariates; the hardness trivially holds for any family of distributions that contains Gaussians.
+First, the failure probability in the theorem statement is close to a half (instead of one) because the lower bound is obtained from a reduction to a hypothesis testing problem that asks for distinguishing between two parameter vectors $\beta, \beta'$ (see \Cref{sec:warm-up} for more details), thus a trivial algorithm that outputs each of $\beta, \beta',$ with probability $1/2$ succeeds with the same probability.
+Second, parts \ref{it:thm-big-eta} and \ref{it:thm-interm-eta} hold under arbitrary additive noise, not necessarily Gaussian.
+This is because the conclusion as stated in the theorem holds in the noiseless case ($\sigma=0$), thus by a straightforward reduction this implies hardness under any noise distribution: given an estimator for the noisy model, one could add the same noise to noiseless hard instance and then apply the estimator.
+Finally, in terms of the covariate distribution, \Cref{thm:combined} shows that the problem is hard even for the most restricted and basic setting of Gaussian covariates; the hardness trivially extends to any family of distributions that contains Gaussians.

 We now discuss the conceptual takeaways and how \Cref{table:combined} addresses our main research questions.

 \paragraph{Missing vs.~Replaced Data} The upper bounds hold under the stronger model of data replacement (\Cref{def:model2}), while the lower bounds assume the weaker model of missing data (\Cref{def:model}).
 Since the bounds match (up to constants) for essentially the entire range of $\eta$, $\sigma$, and $\|\beta\|$, both models are equally hard in terms of optimal estimation error.
 While this may be unsurprising for the robust statistics framework where samples are either entirely corrupted or uncorrupted, our more delicate lower bound constructions show that the fact remains true even under coordinate-wise erasure/corruption.\looseness=-1